 Applicants wishing to transfer from accredited (or government recognized) two-year and four-year universities are welcome to apply to Susquehanna University.
 Unless there is an articulation agreement in place for your transferring institution, transfer credit will be awarded on an individual basis.

-Please complete the Susquehanna University on-line application for admission form: Susquehanna International Transfer Application
+Please complete the Susquehanna University International Application.

 If you have completed less than one year of university-level course work (30 credits), please send your official SAT or ACT scores if you would like to be considered for a merit scholarship.